surtarso/single-file-php-file-browser/README.md

 The `index.php` file will automatically generate a directory listing for the specified folder, allowing you to view and access the contained files and folders via a user-friendly web interface.
 ## Uploads (Optional)
+>[!IMPORTANT]

-The upload functionality requires you to add users to the system, but it's entirely optional.
+>The upload functionality requires you to add users to the system.

 Here's how to set it up:

 **Enabling Uploads**